 - possess a gun.

-- a defendant would lose his California gun rights
+- you would lose your California gun rights

 - if a misappropriation charge led to a felony grand theft conviction.